dsc-iiest/todo-cli/README.md

 ```

 ### Exit
-To exit the program, which at the moment will result in losing the entirety of your todo list, simply enter the 'exit' command when prompted:
+To exit the program, and save your pending todos, in an encrypted file, simply enter the 'exit' command when prompted:
 ```
 exit
 ```